mattermost/docs/source/onboard/connected-workspaces.rst

 1. Each system admin of a Mattermost instance who wants to connect to another Mattermost workspaces must `enable the connected workflows functionality <#enable-connected-workflows>`__.

-2. Using the System Console or slash commands, system admins create a secure and trusted connection with other Mattermost Enterprise instances.
+2. Using the System Console or slash commands, system admins `create a secure and trusted connection <#create-a-secure-connection>`__ with other Mattermost Enterprise instances.
 This process involves creating a password-protected, encrypted invitation, creating a strong decryption password, then sending the invitation and password to the system admin of a remote Mattermost instance.

 3. Using the System Console or slash commands, a remote system admin receives the invitation and `accepts the invitation <#accept-a-secure-connection-invitation>`__.